KINDERHORN |

 CONRICK

 Other dear friends in past years were her beloved rescue, Barlestone Henrik (Roo), Naraena Knut av Conrick (Ekko) and her dear old lady, Barlestone Nussi of Conrick (Spooky), who is behind many winners in today's UK showring.
+She also fostered for the last 8 months of her life a most beloved rescue, Barbelka Poklask (Elkii), a daughter of Raider and a littermate of Bella.
+Though her time with us was short, this tiny old lady won the hearts of her adoptive family completely and utterly, and she is much missed.

 She bred two litters under her own affix, as well as being part of the establishment at Kinderhorn, but is taking a break for the time being to concentrate on professional matters.
 In 2015, she co-bred a litter under the Grasilva affix, from which came the champion male Ch Grasilva Little Rock Avec Gilkaro JW.
+In 2023, she co-bred a litter under the Kamgaard affix, raising the litter at home.
+4 individuals from this litter are being shown successfully.

 Following more than a decade of experience as an Open Show judge, and having passed the BEC Judges' Training Course with Distinction in 2000, she first awarded CCs in 2011.
 She judged the bitches at the Norwegian Elkhound Club of Great Britain's Open Show in 2007.
 She judged the Sweepstakes at the Norwegian Elkhound Association of America's National Specialty in 2014.
 She was given the honour of judging the Norwegian Elkhound Club of Great Britain's Championship Show in 2016.

+She is the Vice Chair of the Norwegian Elkhound Association of Scotland and the Secretary of the Norwegian Elkhound Breed Council.
 She is a member of the Norwegian Elkhound Club of Great Britain (NECGB), the Norwegian Elkhound Association of Scotland (NEAS) and the Norwegian Elkhound Society of Ireland.
 She was formerly a Committee member of the NECGB ad a member of Gudbransdal Elghundklubb in Norway and the Norsk Kennel Klub (NKK).

 She has attended shows in the UK, Ireland, the USA, Sweden and Norway.